jrwrigh/jameswright.xyz_source/content/post/collocation_methods_from_interpolation/index.md

 The number of constraints is equal to the number of collocation points + the total number of boundary conditions.

 In the case of vector PDEs, the number (and location) of the collocation points must be the same, but their boundary condition count may be different.
 Thus, the dimensionality of the solution for each vector component maybe different.

+## Appendix A: Determining Collocation Points Continued

+Note we have yet to determine the number of collocation points nor the location of the collocation points.

+### How many?
+Choosing the number of collocation points $m_c$ is completely arbitrary.
+When $u^h$ exactly satisfies the PDE at the collocation points, but how well $u^h$ satisfies the PDE for the rest of the domain is up to the basis functions you choose, the location of the collocation points, and the PDE you're solving.
+What we do know is that the more points you have, the more accurate your solution becomes (generally).
+How many points is "good enough" is highly problem dependent and won't be discussed in detail here.

+Beyond accuracy though, increasing the number of points also increases the size of your system of equations.
+Depending on your choice of collocation locations and

+Note we have yet to determine the number of collocation points nor the location of the collocation points.

+### How many?
+Choosing the number of collocation points $m_c$ is completely arbitrary.
+When $u^h$ exactly satisfies the PDE at the collocation points, but how well $u^h$ satisfies the PDE for the rest of the domain is up to the basis functions you choose, the location of the collocation points, and the PDE you're solving.
+What we do know is that the more points you have, the more accurate your solution becomes (generally).
+How many points is "good enough" is highly problem dependent and won't be discussed in detail here.

+Beyond accuracy though, increasing the number of points also increases the size of your system of equations.
+Depending on your choice of collocation locations and